Two graduate degrees are offered by the Biological Sciences Department:

 Application Process and Deadlines

-Applicants are required to send application materials to both:
+Applicants are required to submit application materials through Cal State Apply.

 To be considered for financial aid and awards you are also required to submit FAFSA (Free Application for Federal Student Aid) forms by the CSULB priority filing deadline (typically March 2).
 Please see CSULB Financial Aid for additional information.